 Human Rights Initiative’s primary service is providing free, high quality legal representation to the victims of human rights abuses.
 However, many HRI clients also suffer from a host of other issues that often impact or hinder their ability to assist in their legal cases.
 These issues range from little to no medical or dental care for lingering issues related to the trauma they endured, lack of access to adequate food and clothing, and no psychological counseling to process the violence they went through.
-Please note that HRI does not provide social services to anyone who is not a legal client (someone whose legal case we have already accepted after completion of our intake process).
+HRI does not provide social services to anyone who is not a legal client (someone whose legal case we have already accepted after completion of our intake process).

 In addition, U.S. law prevents most of our clients from working as they go through the legal process.
 As a result, they often find themselves dependent on the goodwill of generous acquaintances to provide for all of their basic needs, and often go without basic necessities and avoid discussing medical or psychological issues in order to avoid putting further burden on their hosts.